-- Attendance at all Fine Arts Department music functions including noon hour student recitals, Fine Arts Department ensemble concerts, vocal master classes and work shops, voice recitals, etc. is mandatory.
-Failure to attend these events will affect your final grade by at least .5 percent of a stanine per missed event.
+Attendance at four out of six Music-Art-Drama Presentations and one student performance each semester is mandatory.
+Failure to attend these events will affect your final grade by at least 5 percent of a stanine per missed event.
 Attendance sheets or your Mad Passport must be signed or ticket stubs or programs handed into the voice instructor in order to receive credit for attendance at each specific event.
 Students must sign their name clearly on all ticket stubs or programs before handing them in.
-It is the student's responsibility to make sure they remember to sign the attendance sheet or to hand in their signed ticket stub, program, or Mad Passport for all events by the end of the school year. - ii.
+It is the student's responsibility to make sure they remember to sign the attendance sheet or to hand in their signed ticket stub, program, or Mad Passport for all events by the end of the school year.

+- ii.
 Attendance at all professional level classical music voice recitals and classical music choral concerts in Grande Prairie is mandatory.
 Attendance sheets must be signed or signed ticket stubs or programs handed in following the musical event.
-Failure to attend these events will affect your final grade by at least 10% per missed event

-- iii.
-Attendance at other out-of-town professional level classical music vocal recitals, oratorios, operas, or concerts involving vocal soloists and choir and/or orchestra is recommended as a valuable aid in learning more about vocal technique and the art of performing vocal repertoire. - Attendance at all "field trip" events is mandatory.
+Failure to attend these events will affect your final grade by at least 10% per missed event. - Attendance at other out-of-town professional level classical music vocal recitals, oratorios, operas, or concerts involving vocal soloists and choir and/or orchestra is recommended as a valuable aid in learning more about vocal technique and the art of performing vocal repertoire. - Attendance at all "field trip" events is mandatory.
 Failure to attend these events will affect your final grade by at least 15% per missed event. - v.
 It may be recommended, by the voice instructor, that certain non-music workshops (such as those offered by the drama department or other departments) be attended by voice students in order to assist their overall artistic development.
 Attendance at these workshops will be taken into consideration when final grades are determined. - vi.
 All students who are absent from more than 20% of their lesson times (3 lessons) will be told to withdraw from this course.
 In such a case they will automatically receive a grade of DB (debarred).

-J. Juries
+I. Juries

-- i.
-Each student will perform three pieces, by memory and with piano accompaniment, at a midterm jury.
+- Each student will perform three pieces, by memory and with piano accompaniment, at a midterm jury.
 This jury will take place near the end of the first term.
 Your midterm jury mark will serve as a benchmark and will provide you with some indication as to your progress at the midway point through the school year.
-Please note, it is not an official mark, therefore, it will not appear on your transcripts.
-See J.ii. below for further details regarding jury forms, jury requirements, and jury evaluation. - ii.
+Please note it is not an official mark, therefore, it will not appear on your transcripts.
+See J.ii, below for further details regarding jury forms, jury requirements, and jury evaluation. - in.
 All voice students must participate in a final jury.
 The final jury normally takes place shortly after the last week of classes at GPRC.
 Each student will perform three pieces by memory and with piano accompaniment.
-At least two (2) of the pieces must be in a foreign language (i.e. Italian, French, or German).
-One (1) of the pieces may be in English.
+At least one (1) of the pieces must be in a foreign language (i.e. Italian, French, or German).
+The other two (2) pieces may be in English.
 Jury marks will be based on your preparation of each piece including, vocal technique, memorization, pronunciation, interpretation, musicianship, and stage deportment.
 At least one original copy of each of your jury pieces must be submitted to the jury.
 Jury forms must be filled out correctly and handed out to each jury member at the time of your jury performance.
 Failure to properly fill out and distribute your jury forms will affect your final jury mark.

-K. Oral Report
+J. Oral Report